twilio/twilio-video-room-monitor.js/README.md

 #### `npm run build`

-This will compile the app into a single file (`dist/index.js`) and exit.
+This will compile a minified version of the app into a single file (`dist/index.js`) and exit.
 It will not re-compile when changes are detected.

 #### `npm run ts`